Blog>Trade>Benefits>What insurance do electricians need?

 When it comes to the different types of electrician insurance on offer, there are a variety of policy options out there for you to choose from.

 Naturally, the type of insurance you require will depend on the level of protection you need, and you likely won’t need to purchase cover for everything.
-However, as a general rule of thumb, we recommend inquiring about the following areas of insurance:
+However, as a general rule of thumb, it's a good idea to enquire about the following areas of insurance:

 Once you’ve settled on which types of insurance best suit your needs, your insurance provider will likely offer you a tailored electrician’s insurance policy, which should incorporate all the coverage you require together.

-We also suggest asking your provider to include all your insurance needs under one policy if possible.
-That way, you can make all your insurance payments in one go, rather than having to include multiple different insurance costs in your budget
+Having all your insurance needs under one policy often means you can make all your insurance payments in one go, rather than having to include multiple different insurance costs in your budget.

 What is the difference between public liability insurance and employer’s liability insurance?